glyg/pelican_damcb/content/gathering_thoughts.md

 slug: gathering_thoughts
 date:
 tags: drosophila, modelling, python, scipy
-summary: I'm giving a talk at Euroscipy '15 in two weeks (waow).
-This post is a place to gather thoughts on the `leg-joint` and `tyssue` libraries.
+summary: I'm giving a talk at Euroscipy '15 in two weeks \o/ \o/...
+This post is a place to gather thoughts on the `leg-joint` and `tyssue` libraries, of which I'll be talking.

 ### Intro

-So I'm giving a talk at EuroScipy at the end of the summer on the code I developed to model leg-joint formation in the drosophila leg imaginal disk.
-A lot as moved since I submit the abstract.
+So I'm giving a [talk](https://www.euroscipy.org/2015/schedule/presentation/24/) at [EuroScipy](https://EuroScipy.org/2015) at the end of the summer (hooray!).
+It is based  on the code I developed to model fold formation in the drosophila leg imaginal disk, which was published earlier this year.
+A lot as moved since I submitted the abstract.
 So here are some thoughts on what happened, and what motivated the switch to a new, more generic library.

-The talk abstract is a good introduction to the project.

-### The talk abstract
+Here is the submitted abstract (I'm all about code re-use)

-Biological tissues, and more particularly [epithelia](http://en.wikipedia.org/wiki/epithelium) are very particular kinds of material.
+>Biological tissues, and more particularly [epithelia](http://en.wikipedia.org/wiki/epithelium) are very particular kinds of material.
 Not only do they behave like solids _and_ liquids at the same time (think shaving foam), they are also